On face numbers of neighborly cubical polytopes

-By using induction on the integer $n$, we verify the statement concerning the middle component of $\textbf{h}'$ assuming that $d$ is odd.
-If $n=d$, then the statement is obvious, because we have a combinatorial $d$-cube in question.
-Otherwise, by using Lemma \ref{hh}, Pascal's rule ($\binom{m}{n}=\binom{m-1}{n-1}+\binom{m}{n-1}$) and the induction hypothesis, we establish the statement for any integer $n>d$. \end{proof} \begin{remark}One can observe the following relation between the $h$-vector $(h_0,\ldots,h_d)$ of a neighborly simplicial $d$-polytope and the $h'$-vector $(h'_0,\ldots,h'_d)$ of a neighborly cubical $(d+1)$-polytope (assuming that $d$ is odd):
+\end{proposition} \begin{proof} We have to verify the statement concerning the middle component of $\textbf{h}$ assuming that $d$ is odd (other cases follow directly from Lemma \ref{hh} and Lemma \ref{hh1}).
+We prove by induction on the integer $n$.
+If $n=d$, then the statement is obvious, because we have the $d$-cube in question.
+Otherwise, by using Lemma \ref{hh}, Pascal's rule $\binom{m}{k}=\binom{m-1}{k-1}+\binom{m}{k-1}$ and the induction hypothesis, we establish the statement for any integer $n\geq d$. \end{proof} \begin{remark}One can observe the following relation between the simplicial $h$-vector $\textbf{h}^{(s)}$ of a neighborly simplicial $d$-polytope $S$ and the scaled $h$-vector $\textbf{h}$ of a neighborly cubical $(d+1)$-polytope $C$ (assuming that $d$ is odd):